How To Edit Your WordPress User Profile

 WordPress lets you customize the look of your WordPress Dashboard by selecting a global color scheme …

-You can choose a new color scheme for your WordPress dashboard area from the default choices, or add a custom color scheme using WordPress plugins …
+You can select a new color scheme for your WordPress administration area from the default choices provided, or customize the color scheme using WordPress plugins …

-Although this does not affect what your site visitors see (your theme controls the external look of your site is controlled by your theme) or the functional aspects of your site, this feature can be useful to brand the admin area with your corporate colors, or allowing users to personalize their own dashboard.
+Although this has no impact on what your blog visitors see (your theme controls the external design of your website is controlled by themes) or the functionality of your site or blog, this feature can be useful to brand the admin area with your corporate colors, or allowing other site users to personalize their own admin area.

 To learn how to further customize your WordPress dashboard, see the tutorial below: